stabilit/service-connector/java/kitBuild/src/main/resources/provided/readme.txt

 --------------------------------------------------------------------------------
  *                                                                             *
- * Copyright © 2010 STABILIT Informatik AG, Switzerland                        *
+ * Copyright ï¿½ 2010 STABILIT Informatik AG, Switzerland                        *
  *                                                                             *
  * Licensed under the Apache License, Version 2.0 (the "License");             *
  * you may not use this file except in compliance with the License.            *